Lance O'Sullivan

-Lance Anthony O'Sullivan ONZM (born 28 August 1963 in New Zealand) is a Thoroughbred horse trainer and former champion jockey in New Zealand.
+Lance Anthony O'Sullivan ONZM (born 28 August 1963) is a New Zealand Thoroughbred horse trainer and former champion jockey.

 Lance is the son of premiership winning horse trainer Dave O’Sullivan and the brother of Paul O'Sullivan.

 Riding career

 Lance O’Sullivan’s first ride was on 12 June 1980 when he rode Her Highness to win the Arapuni Handicap at Te Awamutu, a horse trained by his father.

 O'Sullivan retired from riding in 2003 with a record 2358 New Zealand winners.
 In addition to this total he rode a further 121 winners offshore in places as diverse as Australia, Hong Kong, Japan, Macau, Singapore and Turkey.
 When he retired O'Sullivan was credited with winning: 12 New Zealand Jockey's Premierships (a record), having broken Bill Broughton's long-standing record of 11 and 62 GP1 winners.

 His biggest win as a jockey was the 1989 Japan Cup on champion mare Horlicks, breaking the world record for 2400m.

 Despite a number of attempts O'Sullivan was never quite able to win the Race That Stops The Nation: the Melbourne Cup.
 He came agonisingly close in 1985 when run down in the final few strides on Koiro Corrie May by What A Nuisance.
 He was also jockey of Waverley Star, who was unfortunate to run into the champion Bonecrusher, in the 1986 Cox Plate.
 Dubbed the "Race of the Century" Waverley Star finished a gallant second, after a 2 horse war with Bonecrusher from the 800m, only succumbing to the champion in the last few strides.
 He did achieve redemption, courtesy of Surfers Paradise, the previous seasons New Zealand Derby winner, who looped the field on the home turn to win the 1991 running of the Cox Plate.

 In the 2003 New Year Honours, O'Sullivan was appointed an Officer of the New Zealand Order of Merit, for services to thoroughbred racing.

 In 2006, O'Sullivan was part of the inaugural class inducted in the New Zealand Racing Hall of Fame.